 Marshmallow fans rejoice as this is hands down the best chocolate marshmallow ice cream recipe ever.
 This homemade ice cream has double the marshmallow fun.
 The chocolate ice cream is loaded with swirls of gooey marshmallow fluff and tons of soft mini marshmallows too.
 It's rich, sweet, chewy, creamy, & over-the-top amazing.

-We tried other recipes for chocolate ice cream that had either mini marshmallows or ribbons of marshmallow creme in it.
+We tried other recipes for chocolate ice cream that had either mini marshmallows or ribbons of marshmallow creme in them.
 They were good but we wanted more.
 So this has both and I won't apologize for the marshmallow overload.
 Of course, you can add more or less to your liking.
 Measure with your heart and you can't go wrong.

 If you love rocky road ice cream, then you will love this recipe.
 It is basically a nut-free version of the classic flavor.
 This is divine as is but I also share some variations below if you want to jazz this up even more.
 But try this simple chocolate marshmallow ice cream as written first.
 You will be glad you did.